profLewis/geogg122/Chapter3_Scientific_Numerical_Python/Scientific_Numerical_Python.rst

 Instead, we would like you to complete this exercise over the coming week and submit it by the following Monday morning.
-If you do this, there will be sessions run in (extended) office hours (9-12 Monday, 9-12 Tuesday, 9-10 Wednesday) when you will bve given feedback on your submission.
+If you do this, there will be sessions run in (extended) office hours (11-12 Thursday, 4-5 Thursday, 9-10 Wednesday) when you will bve given feedback on your submission.
 To get the most out of these feedback sessions, it would be adviseable to request a time slot (You should be getting a doodle poll email to that effect)